 If you have many different federal student loans, you might want to consider student loan consolidation.
 Consolidating your existing loans with a Direct Consolidation Loan means combining all of your federal loans into a single loan and potentially lengthening the term so your payments go down.
 A longer term, however, means paying more interest over the (now longer) life of your loan.

-Your new interest rate will be the weighted average of all your federal loans combined, rounded up to the nearest eighth of 1%, which means consolidation might not lower your interest rate.
+Your new interest rate will be the weighted average of all your federal loans combined, rounded up to the nearest one-eighth of a percentage, which means consolidation might not lower your interest rate.

 Refinancing

-Refinancing your student loans is similar to consolidation.
-However, a refinanced loan uses your credit history to determine your interest rate.
+Refinancing your student loans is taking out a brand new loan to pay off your existing student loan or loans.
+A refinanced loan uses your credit history to determine your interest rate.
 Ideally, refinancing will lead to a lower rate.
 It’s important to note that refinancing student loans forfeits protections that come with federal student loans, like forbearance and income-driven repayment plans.

 It’s also possible to lengthen or shorten your loan term.
 Refinancing can be done with private student loans, federal student loans, or both.
 Just remember that lengthening the loan term may result in paying more in interest over the life of the loan.